Kilkee Sub Aqua Club

 Find us on Facebook

-Members of the community in Kilkee joined club members for the annual Christmas Day swim in Kilkee.
+Members of the community in Kilkee came together for the annual Christmas Day swim in Kilkee.
 As always, it was a great way to have a dip and meet up with old friends and acquaintances.
+Perfect weather brought the crowds out in 2025.

-The Kilkee Sub Aqua Club Calendar 2025 is now for sale for €10.
-A colourful addition to the Christmas stocking, it has stunning pictures of Kilkee and surrounding areas, above and below water.
-Get it in local shops in Kilkee, in the Next Door off-licence in Kilkee, Kilrush or the Gort Road Shopping Centre, Ennis, or from any club member.
+The Kilkee Sub Aqua Club Calendar 2026 is now for sale for €10.
+A colourful addition to the Christmas stocking, it has stunning pictures of Kilkee water life.
+Get it in Myles Creek Bar, Kilkee, in the Next Door off-licence in Kilkee, Kilrush or the Gort Road Shopping Centre, Ennis; Malone's Pharmacy, Kirlush or from any club member.
+Proceeds go to Kilkee Sub Aqua Club's Search & Recovery activities

 POOL TRAINING 2013/'14